Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Leaving Gabriel Peak and Elija Ridge

-As usual, the dogs were up early, so they couldn’t wait to go outside the tent.
-It must’ve not been an exhausting enough trip for them to sleep through breakfast this time.
-But I was glad that they both enjoyed a low-key outing.
+As usual, the dogs were up early and couldn’t wait to go outside the tent.
+The climbs must’ve not been exhausting for the two of them to sleep through breakfast this time.
+But I was glad that they enjoyed a low-key outing.

 See more trip photos here.